-I am a postdoctoral associate at the Rutgers University Center for Cognitive Science.
+I am a Mellon postdoctoral fellow at the Department of Philosophy at Rutgers University.
 I work in the philosophy of mind, the philosophy of cognitive science, and ethics.

 When not doing philosophy, I enjoy running, watching sports, taking photos, and spending time with my wife Rachel and son Miller.
 I am a proud and long-suffering fan of the Charlotte Hornets and Carolina Panthers.